-Take for instance, Carro, a Singapore-based online marketplace which expounds a platform for the buying and selling of cars.
-It understands that the company is better off with continued focus on its surrounding region, which is playing host to a digital market with high potential and a 600-million strong fanbase of mobile-centric behaviour.
-As opposed to jostling with the westerners, for marketshare, it aims to achieve lockdown on the immense traffic seen on mobile, most of whom use the platform for research before deciding to part with any form of currency.
+Take, for instance, Carro, a Singapore-based online marketplace that expounds a platform for the buying and selling of cars.
+It understands that the company is better off with the continued focus on its surrounding region, which is playing host to a digital market with high potential and a 600-million strong fanbase of mobile-centric behaviour.
+As opposed to jostling with the westerners, for market share, it aims to achieve lockdown on the immense traffic seen on mobile, most of whom use the platform for research before deciding to part with any form of currency.

 “If we win those (new expansion) markets do we double down on Southeast Asia, going into Vietnam, Myanmar, and other major markets in the region, or look to Japan, the UK, and other big countries?” – Aaron Tan, Carro’s CEO.

 The answer lies with Temasek’s and Google’s belief that a burgeoning young population (70% under the age of 40), easy access to the Internet, and increased availability of products online are proving to be the gateways for South East Asia’s Internet Economy to take off.

 European-origin companies are still floundering to figure out what is best for Asia’s mobile phone users, while also prioritizing technology to become more personal and intelligent, according to co-founder and CEO of Truecaller, Alan Mamedi.